aws/neptune-export/README.md

 If you are connecting through a load balancer, and have IAM DB authentication enabled, you must also supply either an `--nlb-endpoint` option (if using a network load balancer) or an `--alb-endpoint` option (if using an application load balancer), and an `--lb-port`.

 For details on using a load balancer with a database with IAM DB authentication enabled, see [Connecting to Amazon Neptune from Clients Outside the Neptune VPC](https://github.com/aws-samples/aws-dbs-refarch-graph/tree/master/src/connecting-using-a-load-balancer).

+## Exporting to an Amazon Kinesis Data Stream

+When exporting to an Amazon Kinesis Data Stream, records are [aggregated](https://docs.aws.amazon.com/streams/latest/dev/kinesis-kpl-concepts.html#kinesis-kpl-concepts-aggretation) by default – that is, multiple exported records are packed into a single Kinesis Data Streams record.
+In your stream client your will need to [deaggregate](https://docs.aws.amazon.com/streams/latest/dev/kinesis-kpl-consumer-deaggregation.html) the records.
+If you are using a Python client, you can use the record deaggregation module from the [Kinesis Aggregation/Deaggregation Modules for Python](https://pypi.org/project/aws-kinesis-agg/).

+You can turn off stream record aggregation when you export to a Kinesis Data Stream using the `--disable-stream-aggregation` option.

 ## Building neptune-export